- When does the course start?

 If you are coming a long way, we will provide an accommodation list and you will need to find your own accommodation.
 You need to provide your own meals and typically a packed lunch will be required for field courses.
 In the evening we usually book a table in the local pub and it is a great time for getting to know the other students and tutors.
 However, if you are local you are welcome to go home if you prefer.

 We will provide refreshments such as hot and cold drinks when we are in the classroom, but not whilst out in the field.
-There is a snack box in the classroom where you can buy crisps, chocolate bars and cereal bars; and there is a village shop about 1 mile away.
+During the core week there is a snack box in the classroom where you can buy crisps, chocolate bars and cereal bars; and there is a village shop about 1 mile away.

-Our Principal Ecologist Sue Searle BSc, PGDip(Ecology), MCIEEM runs most of the courses and some of the optional courses are run by other Acorn Ecology ecologists or external tutors that are experts in their field.
+One of our Principal Ecologists, Sue Searle BSc, PGDip(Ecology), MCIEEM, will oversee the teaching side of the Certificate course and will be one of the tutors during the core week and on some of the optional courses.
+Other tutors that will be involved in the core week and/or the optional courses will be experienced ecologists from Acorn Ecology or external tutors that are experts in their field.
 The tutors are friendly and you will find that they are very easy to get on with, open to any questions you have, and supportive of your career aspirations.
-Sue will be your main point of contact for the courses part of the Certificate and Sarah Candlin (Training Manager) and Sally Blower (Admin and Finance Manager) will handle any admin or payment queries about courses.
+Sue will be your main point of contact for the courses part of the Certificate and Sally Blower (Admin and Finance Manager) will handle any admin or payment queries about courses.

 If you have any problems or questions about the taught part of the course then do not hesitate to call our head office at Exeter and Sue, or one of the other tutors will be happy to help.
 Whilst you are actually on courses then you will find the tutors very helpful.
 They are there to answer any questions and help where they can.
 Your assignments will be marked gradually and you will receive feedback on those to help you improve.
 We will also provide guidance on useful reading and websites, career planning and setting goals to move you forward.

 If you are attending a course then speak directly to your tutor otherwise you can call the office any time.
-Sarah Candlin (Training Manager) or Sally Blower (Admin and Finance Manager) will be your point of contact about any administrative aspects of the course.
+Sally Blower (Admin and Finance Manager) will be your point of contact about any administrative aspects of the course.
 During the initial induction you will have a chance to meet all of Acorn Ecology’s head office staff so you will know who you are speaking to if you need to call us.

 Acorn Ecology Ltd is now recognised as one of the top training centres in the UK for ecologists.
 We provide both introductory courses and more advanced courses.
 We have been running courses since 2007 and have many regular clients including big organisations such as BTCV, National Trust and Councils.
 On feedback we score 85% ‘Excellent’.

-In 2009 Sue Searle, won a National Training Award for her personal contribution to training and helping people with their career aspirations.
-Sue has been a guest lecturer at Exeter, Bristol and Greenwich Universities and has also run courses for CIEEM, Field Studies Council and The Mammal Society.
+The Acorn Ecology training team work as ecological consultants when they are not teaching courses and therefore have up to date knowledge and experience in this subject.
+Sue, who is the senior tutor for the Certificate course, has been a guest lecturer at Exeter, Bristol and Greenwich Universities and has also run courses for CIEEM, Field Studies Council and The Mammal Society.
 Sue takes particular interest in the Certificate course students as relationships develop over the duration of the course.
 She is very supportive and gives excellent advice on career progression, personal development and setting goals.

 Many of our previous students on the Certificate course have given us testimonials – here are some examples: